Mean Field Variational Bayesian Inference and Statistical Mechanics of Gaussian Mixture Model: Free Energy Associated with the Marginal Partition Function

-Based on the above relation (\ref{navas}), we define the effective partition function $Z_\mathrm{eff}$ as follows
+Based on the above relation \eqref{navas}, we define the effective partition function $Z_{eff}$ as follows

-In other words the relation (\ref{navas}) shows that the marginal partition function $Z(\xi)$ converges in the weak sense towards a map concentrating around the subset $\mathfrak {M} (\mathcal{A})$.
-One might expects that the maximum of $Z(\xi)$ is determined by searching for the minimum of the map $A\rightarrow \big (\hat{\Phi} (A)+\psi (A)\big)$.
-We will prove this result in Section \ref{app6}.
+In other words the relation \eqref{navas} shows that the marginal partition function $Z(\xi)$ converges in the weak sense towards a map concentrating around the subset $\mathfrak {M} (\mathcal{A})$.
+We will prove in Theorem \ref{the9} that the critical points of $Z(\xi)$ in the large $N$ limit converge towards the critical points of $A\rightarrow \big (\hat{\Phi} (A)+\psi (A)\big)$.
+This observation along with Theorem \ref{theoo2}.